rchain/architecture-docs/contracts/contract-design.rst

    :scale: 80

 This model depicts two contracts, both of which may receive and send messages.
 At some point, an external actor prompts :code:`Contract1` to send a value, :code:`v`, on the channel, :code:`address`, which is the address of :code:`Contract2`.
 Meanwhile, :code:`Contract2` listens on the :code:`address` channel for some value :code:`v`.
 After it receives :code:`v`, :code:`Contract2` invokes a process continuation with :code:`v` as an argument.
 These last two steps occur sequentially.

-Note that, this model assumes that at least the sender possesses the address of :code:`Contract2`.
-Also note that, after it sends :code:`v`, :code:`Contract1` has been run to termination, thus it is incapable of sending anything else unless prompted.
-Similarly, after it invokes its continuation, :code:`Contract2` has been run to termination, thus it is incapable of listening for any other messages.
+Note, this model assumes that at least the sender possesses the address of :code:`Contract2`.
+Note also, after it sends :code:`v`, :code:`Contract1`, has been run to termination.
+Thus, it is incapable of sending anything else unless prompted.
+Similarly, after it invokes its continuation, :code:`Contract2` has been run to termination, and it is incapable of receiving further messages.

-RChain contracts enjoy fine-grain, internal concurrency, which means that these processes, and any processes that are not co-dependent, may be placed in parallel composition.
+RChain contracts enjoy internal concurrency, which means that these processes, and any processes that are not co-dependent, may be placed in parallel composition.
 So, we amend our notation:

 .. figure:: ../img/82846984.png